Are you looking for a life insurance policy that comes with no expiry date? If so, you're not alone.

 What is whole life insurance?

-Whole life insurance covers you until you die.
-The premiums and death benefit stay the same throughout the life insurance contract.
+As a type of permanent life insurance, whole life insurance covers you until you die.
+The premiums and death benefit are the same throughout the life insurance contract.
 A whole life policy also bundles as an investment tool.

 A part of your premium payments go into a savings account that grows tax-deferred at a rate set by the insurer.